Purchasing a Business: Legal Due Diligence | Gross & Romanick, P.C.

-Purchasing an existing business can be a complicated process with several stages.
-Perhaps the most important stage is the completion of the “due diligence” study by the purchaser. link building seo Oftentimes, the due diligence study reveals areas of concern and areas of seller mismanagement that the purchaser is unaware of during the “courting” stage of the process.
-Thus, regardless of the structure of the purchase transaction (asset purchase, stock purchase, membership interest purchase, merger, etc.), it is imperative that the purchaser conducts a thorough review of the business, both from a financial perspective and from a legal perspective.
-While an experienced attorney can provide guidance for the financial review, engagement of a CPA is the better course of action.
-Hiring an experienced attorney is critical, however, for the legal review.
-The attorney will investigate the various legal issues that most purchasers overlook or do not even consider while focusing on the big picture deal.
-Based upon the findings of the due diligence review, the attorney will make recommendations to the purchaser and will attempt to structure the deal to protect the purchaser’s best interests.
-Some of the issues that are most commonly overlooked by purchasers include, but are not limited to, the following:
+Purchasing an existing business is a complicated process with several stages.
+The most important stage for the buyer is the “due diligence” study.
+A thorough due diligence study should reveal areas of concern and possible mismanagement by the seller.
+The study will assist the buyer to make an educated determination whether to proceed with the purchase.
+Regardless of the structure of the purchase transaction (asset sale or equity sale), it is imperative that the buyer conducts a comprehensive review of the business, both from a financial and legal perspective.
+Hiring an experienced attorney is critical for the legal review, and engagement of an experienced CPA is critical for the financial review.
+Based upon the findings of the due diligence study, the attorney will make recommendations to the buyer and will attempt to structure the deal to protect the buyer’s best interests.
+Some issues commonly overlooked by buyers include:

 Where is the business registered?
 Is the business in good standing in all places where it is registered?
 Does the business need to be registered elsewhere?
 What permits and licenses are required to operate the business?
 Are the existing permits and licenses transferable?

 What assets are owned by the business?
 What assets does the business finance or lease?
 Where are the assets located?
 Are there recorded and/or unrecorded liens on the assets?
 Which assets are going to transfer in the deal?
 Which assets are not going to transfer?
 Are the assets transferable?